 Early detection and specialized care are key factors in effectively managing a brain tumor and optimizing your quality of life.

 Why Choose CNSA for Brain Tumor Treatment?

-The majority of brain tumor treatments are conducted through the Neurological Institute and the Blumenthal Cancer Center at Carolinas Medical Center.
-However, care is provided out of four major area hospitals, each providing state-of-the-art technologies.
+The majority of Charlotte-area brain tumor treatments are conducted through the Atrium Health Neurosciences Institute and the Atrium Health Levine Cancer Institute at Atrium Health Carolina's Medical Center.

-Full electro-diagnostic services complement the brain tumor effort providing intra-operative brain mapping, intra-operative EEG, SSEPs, BAERs, etc. when appropriate.
-Atrium Health offers a dedicated radiosurgical device, the Brain Lab Novalis, that makes it possible to provide state–of–the–art, minimally invasive treatments for patients with a variety of brain tumors.
+Full electro-diagnostic services complement the brain tumor effort by providing intra-operative brain mapping, intra-operative EEG, SSEPs, BAERs, etc. when appropriate.
+Atrium Health offers a dedicated radio surgical device, the Brain Lab Novalis, that makes it possible to provide state–of–the–art, minimally invasive treatments for patients with a variety of brain tumors.

 Coordinated Brain Tumor Treatment and Care

 Our neurosurgeons work closely with each patient's referring physician and consult with a multidisciplinary team of specialists to evaluate each case and determine the most appropriate course of treatment.
 Patients receive care based upon input from professionals in the fields of:

 Hospital-based clinical brain tumor teams, which include nurse clinicians at area hospitals, coordinate in-house treatment of brain tumor patients and assist with necessary patient follow-up care.
 In addition to their unique clinical expertise, the members of these teams are acutely sensitive to the needs of brain tumor patients and their families.